jetcalls/ouroboros/README.md

 ### Step 5: Start Chatting

 Open your Telegram bot and send any message.
 The first person to write becomes the **creator** (owner).
-All subsequent messages from other users are ignored.
+All subsequent messages from other users are kindly ignored.

 ---